Skip to main content

 Can I complete my FREC 3 and 4 in consecutive weeks?

-The pre-registration requirements for FREC 4 are set by Qualsafe and not us.
-We can apply for special consideration from Qualsafe outlining the circumstances of the application to complete consecutive courses but ultimately the decision is not ours.
+We can apply for special consideration from Qualsafe outlining the circumstances of the application to complete consecutive courses, but ultimately the decision is not ours.

 Do you do a discount for booking more than one course?